InformaticsMatters/docker-rdkit/README.md

 `./build.sh`

-This builds the main `rdkit-build` image and then extracts the deb packages and Java artifacts from it for use in assembling the other images, and then assembles those `rdkit-python-debian`, `rdkit-java-debian` and `rdkit-tomcat-debian` images.
+This builds the main `rdkit-build` image and then extracts the deb and rpm packages and the Java artifacts from it for use in assembling the other images, and then assembles those `rdkit-python-debian`, `rdkit-java-debian` and `rdkit-tomcat-debian` images.

 Push the images to Docker Hub like this: